tanaynistala/geo-guide/_country-guides/IDN.md

 - Districts (_Kecamatan_)
 - Villages (_Desa_)

-Typically, only the middle two are printed on signs (and occasionally the _desa_ as well), which means it can be helpful to learn the _kabupaten_ names in addition to the provinces.
+Typically, only the middle two are printed on signs (and occasionally the _desa_ as well), which means it can be helpful to learn the _kabupaten_ names in addition to the _provinsi_.
 Here we have organized them by region and province:

 <CountryMap code="IDN" scale="500" level="2" />

 ## Sumatra

-- Aceh
+- Aceh (No Coverage)
 - Bangka Belitung Islands
 - Bengkulu
 - Jambi